xavidop/alexa-java-lambda-helloworld/README.md

 ```
 With the AWS Toolkit installed in your IDE it easy to set up and debug with breakpoints your skills dependending on the event.json

-**NOTE:** Using LocalDebugger.java is as easy as debug with visual studio code or IntelliJ.
-Take a look to the configurations of bot IDEs in:
+**NOTE:** Using LocalDebugger.java is as easy as **debug** with visual studio code or IntelliJ.
+Take a look to the configurations of both IDEs in:
 For this type of running it is not necessary to run any SAM CLI Command.
 1. `.vscode\launch.json`
 2. `.idea\runConfigurations\LocalDebugger.xml`